kritikadusad/bejeweled-game/README.md

 ## Bejeweled game
 Check out the grid of bejeweled game [here](https://kritikadusad.github.io/bejeweled-game/).

 Here are the instructions to set up everything to run this app on your local machine.
-I have used Facebook's Create React App, an environment that comes pre-configured with all the requirements needed.
 Make sure you have 5.2 or higher in [Node.js](https://nodejs.org/en/download/).

 Please clone the bejeweled-game repository into your machine.
 Once the cloning is complete, move into the bejeweled directory:
 ### `cd bejeweled-game`